yungcypo/Obsidian/Linux/Vim.md

 5. Type `w FILENAME` to write selected text to file named `FILENAME`

 # Retrieving
-If you have a file, that you want to copy to file currently open in Neovim, type `:r FILENAME` where `FILENAME` is the name of the file
+If you have a file, that you want to copy to file currently open in vim, type `:r FILENAME` where `FILENAME` is the name of the file
 After doing so, you can see the content of the file placed under your cursor

 If you want to retrieve from external command, type `:r` followed by `!<command>`